robmarkcole/fire-detection-from-images/README.md

 * Classifying short sequences of video, since the movement of fire is quite characteristic
 * Simulated data, identify any software which can generate realistic fires and add to existing datasets
 * Augmentations to simulate effect of different cameras and exposure settings
-* Combining multiple signals & priors to improve [ROC characteristics](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)
+* Combining multiple signals including [thermal](http://www.nationalfirefighter.com/blog/Technological-Advances-A-Closer-Look-at-Thermal-Imaging) & priors to improve [ROC characteristics](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)

 ## Tooling and approach
 * Frames will be fed through neural net.
 On positive detection of fire metrics are extracted.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.
 * Remain open to pytorch & tensorflow2.
 However for low cost solution probably tensorflow-lite should be used.
 * Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth.
 Additionally or alternatively use kaggle, any particular advantages vs colab?
 * Identify any relevant guidance/legislation on required accuracy of fire detection techniques
+* [Seek thermal camera addon](https://www.amazon.co.uk/Seek-Thermal-UT-EAA-Protective-Waterproof-Black/dp/B00Y2QO6N0?th=1) is relatively low cost and can be used for gathering [thermal dataset](https://public.roboflow.com/object-detection/thermal-dogs-and-people)

 ## Articles & repos
 * [Fire and smoke detection with Keras and Deep Learning by pyimagesearch](https://www.pyimagesearch.com/2019/11/18/fire-and-smoke-detection-with-keras-and-deep-learning/) - dataset collected by scraping Google images (provides link to dataset with  1315 fire images), binary Fire/Non-fire classification with tf2 & keras sequential CNN, achieve 92% accuracy, concludes that better datasets are required